 Through funding from Luminate, the Knight Foundation, and the Craig Newmark Philanthropies, an advisory board of digital security experts is developing these resources, including online training modules, one-on-one support at industry events and emergency funding.
 A focus group of journalists dedicated to improving their digital security skills is also guiding these efforts, using and providing feedback on resources throughout their development.

 Among these resources are two online courses, developed with Totem: “Know Your Trolls,” designed to help journalists identify the abuse they are receiving online, and “Keep it Private,” which provides tips for journalists to better protect their data and online privacy.

-The IWMF is also forming a broad Coalition of stakeholders addressing online abuse, which will enable better coordination and cross-promotion of resources offered by organizations addressing online attacks.
+The IWMF has also formed the Coalition Against Online Abuse, a broad group of stakeholders addressing online abuse, to enable better coordination and cross-promotion of resources offered by organizations addressing online attacks.
 Learn more about the Coalition and get involved here.

 Need support?
 Email us at email@example.com.